President – Fred Headon

 Michele Hollins has been involved with the CBA for many years at the national and provincial levels.
 Ms. Hollins served as President of the CBA’s Alberta Branch in 2007-08.
 Nationally, she is the Vice-Chair of the CBA Communications Committee, and is Chair of the CBA’s CLC and Mid-Winter Review Committee.
 A partner at Dunphy Best Blocksom in Calgary, Michele Hollins will become CBA president in 2014.

 Janet Fuhrer is a partner with the firm of Ridout & Maybee LLP in its Ottawa office.
 Having begun her career as an intellectual property lawyer when called to the Bar of Ontario in 1987, Ms. Fuhrer is a certified specialist by the Law Society of Upper Canada (LSUC) in intellectual property law (trade-marks and copyright).
 She also was a member of and chaired the LSUC’s previous Intellectual Property Law Specialist Certification Committee.
-Ms. Fuhrer presently is Chair of the CBA Professional Development Committee and a Past Chair of the National Sections Council (NSC), as well as the National Intellectual Property Law Section.
+Ms. Fuhrer is a Past Chair of the CBA Professional Development Committee and a Past Chair of the National Sections Council (NSC), as well as the National Intellectual Property Law Section.
 During her two-year term as Chair of NSC, Janet Fuhrer served on the CBA Board of Directors, Finance Committee and National Council.
-Ms. Fuhrer is a Past Chair of the Strategic Planning Committee of the Ontario Bar Association (OBA) and continues to serve on the committee, as well as the OBA Membership Committee and she participates in the OBA Mentorship Program as a mentor.
+Ms. Fuhrer is a Past Chair of the Strategic Planning Committee of the Ontario Bar Association (OBA); she has served on the OBA Membership Committee and she has participated in the OBA Mentorship Program as a mentor.
 In her area of practice, Ms. Fuhrer is a Past President (2010-2011) of the Intellectual Property Institute of Canada and has held leadership positions with the American Intellectual Property Law Association.
 Janet is a frequent speaker and moderator at various IP conferences and meetings.
 In her spare time, she is an avid runner.

 Annette Horst began her career articling with Legal Aid Manitoba at the Northland Community Law Centre in The Pas in the areas of criminal and family law.
 Ms. Horst became a member of the Manitoba Bar Association Council while practising in Brandon and continued her involvement from The Pas, joining the Executive Committee in 2006.
 She chaired the YL-CBA in 2006-2007.
 She served on the MBA Mid-Winter Organizing Committee for five years and is a past chair of the MBA Young Lawyers.
 Ms. Horst has been a Learning Group Facilitator for the Law Society of Manitoba bar course and currently sits on the Law Society of Manitoba’s Committee on Paralegals.
 Annette Horst received her undergraduate degree from Brandon University in 1995 and her law degree from the University of Manitoba in 1998.
 She was called to the Manitoba Bar in 1999.